What? Why? How?

 1) During the creation of an entry on the event selection screen.

-If you search for an event that does not yet exist, you will see a plus shaped icon with the title “Create …” (see screenshot below).
-Once you tap on this icon, the screen for creating a new event pops up and you just have to complete the form to create a new event.
+If you search for an event that does not yet exist, you will see a plus shaped icon with the title “Create …” (see screenshot below) and a “+”-Symbol in the search bar.
+Once you tap on any of these icons, the screen for creating a new event pops up.
+The newly created event will be automatically selected.

 Go to settings (very left button in the navigation bar on the bottom), tap on “Events List & Categories”, and then tap on “Edit Events List”.
 You will then see the list of all available events in Moodistory.